How about the fact that 29 million people purchase jewelry on a daily basis?

 So, most of the time it has to do with whether or not the customer thinks it's pretty or not.
 And that opens up all sorts of opportunities for the vendor.

-Now, I'm going to explain the benefits of selling jewelry online, and also walk you through the exact process of finding suppliers, thinking about dropshipping, building a store, and marketing that store.
+Now, I'm going to explain the benefits of selling fine jewelry online, and also walk you through the exact process of finding wholesale suppliers, thinking about dropshipping, building a store, and marketing that store.
+Some of the most popular dropshipping suppliers that offer jewelry include Aliexpress, Alibaba, and Printful, so if you’re considering this business model, be sure to check them out!

 Why Should You Buy and Sell Jewelry Online?